 Rubies and sapphires were among the first gemstones to be artificially made in the lab.
-Since pure white sapphire is rarely found naturally, we can assume that the more than 90% of the brilliant white sapphire we find in stores is a result of lab creation by professional gemologists.
+Since pure white sapphire is rarely found naturally, it’s likely that more than 90% of the brilliant white sapphire available on online jewelry stores are created in the lab by professional gemologists.

 The main mineral in corundum is aluminum oxide.
-It is this aluminum oxide in powder form that is melted using a flame.
-The melted powder then forms a boule (forms into the shape of a teardrop).
-When other minerals are added to this, different colors of sapphire are obtained.
+The aluminum oxide, which is in powder form, is melted using a flame.
+The melted powder then forms a boule (a teardrop shape).
+When other minerals are added to the melted aluminum oxide, they result into different colors of sapphire.

 This process is the same as that used to create lab diamonds.

-We have no way for sure to know if this is what exactly happens but scientists assure us that is it.
-Furthermore, there is no machinery that will enable us to drill that far into the ground.
+We don’t really know if this is what exactly happens.
+However, geologists and scientists assure us that is it.
+Furthermore, there is no machinery that can allow us drill that far into the ground.

 The fairy tale of Snow White can be a good place to start if you have little information about diamonds.
 You will see large sparkly diamonds being gotten from the dwarves’ mines.
 This is, however, a little misinforming.

-Natural diamonds look rough and not shiny when extracted from the earth’s crust.
+When extracted from the earth’s crust, natural diamonds look rough and not shiny.
 Wondering how they got there?
-The truth is, diamonds crystals are formed deep into the earth’s mantle they are pushed into the crust by use of kimberlite pipes.
-These are volcanic pipes that are used to push diamonds from deep within up to the crust.
+Well, diamond crystals are formed deep into the earth’s mantle and are pushed into the crust by use of volcanic pipes known as kimberlite pipes.

 During a volcanic eruption, a substance is forced from the depths of the earth onto the surface.
 Many years ago, this force was very powerful than it is today.
-When the force is full, the diamond shots up through the kimberlite pipes and settles on the crust.
+When the force is full, the diamond shoots up through the kimberlite pipes and settles on the crust.
 This diamond comes very hot from the mantle.
-When the heat cools down, the diamond becomes rough.
+However, when the heat cools down, the diamond becomes rough.

-For someone who is not trained or educated to tell the difference, natural diamond and artificial white sapphire are typically the same thing.
-To an average customer, both of these stones are colorless and shiny.
-This is the reason you find most people buying white sapphire as simulated diamond.
+For a person that has no in-depth experience with jewelry, natural diamond and artificial white sapphire are typically the same thing.
+To the average person, both of these stones are colorless and shiny.
+This is why most people buying white sapphire simulated as diamond.